magneticio/vamp.io/content/documentation/tutorials/merge-and-delete.md

 ![](/images/screens/v094/tut4_merged_deployment.png)

+So what happened here?
+Vamp worked out which parts of the blueprint were already in the deployment and which parts should be added.
+This is done based on naming.
+The sava cluster already existed, so Vamp simply added a service to it with 0% route weight.
+A cluster named "backend" didn't exist, so Vamp created it.

 Notice we now have:

 * Three backend clusters: two old ones (backend1 and backend2) and one from the new merge.